jesababon/user-sessions-lab/README.md

 1. Set the default value for the color picker to the user's favorite color.

+1. Allow users to choose their favorite font in a dropdown from a few like `Helvetica`, `Open Sans`, and `Courier`.
+Save the user's favorite font on their session, and display the text in that font on the homepage.

 ## BONUS

 1. The default Express session storage mechanism is in memory, and not recommended